AbdifatahOsman2/Tofus-Weather/README.md

 #### MVP

--Use weather API to pull weather data
+- Use weather API to pull weather data

--Allow user to search city and displays the temperature
+- Allow user to search city and displays the temperature
 - display "what it feels like" and the current temp
 - displays a background of current weather
 #### PostMVP

--somehow get the users current location and display that city(before they search) and display the cities next to them -allow user to enter coordinates alongside city(and maybe more??)
+-somehow get the users current location and display that city(before they search) and display the cities next to them

+-allow user to enter coordinates alongside city(and maybe more??)
 ## Priority Matrix